 10 E. Commerce St.

 Youngstown, Ohio 44503

-The Nathaniel R. Jones Federal Building & U.S. Courthouse was built under the U.S. General Services Administration’s Design Excellence Program in 2002.
+The Nathaniel R. Jones Federal Building & U.S. Courthouse was built under GSA's Design Excellence Program in 2002.
 The program is an initiative to create and preserve a legacy of outstanding buildings for future generations.
-The three-story building contains 43,747 rentable-square-feet of space and was one of the first GSA buildings to receive LEED® certification during construction and is named for Judge Nathaniel R. Jones.
+The three-story building contains 43,747 rentable-square-feet of space.
+It was one of the first GSA buildings to receive LEED® certification during construction and is named for Judge Nathaniel R. Jones.

 For more building information or service calls, call the Jones Service Desk using the information in the top right box on this page.
 For other federal government information, contact 1-800-FED-INFO.